First demonstration of $\mathcal{O}(1\,\text{ns})$ timing resolution in the MicroBooNE liquid argon time projection chamber: Data analysis

 \emph{Particle and scintillation photon propagation.} Between the signal induced by protons at the RWM and the signal provided by PMTs, there is a complex chain of processes to take into account in order to extract the neutrino interaction timing.
 The time for protons to hit the target, the propagation and decay of mesons, and the travel time of neutrinos to the detector (illustrated in Fig.~\ref{fig:fullbeamline}) is treated as a constant offset for all interactions.
 Therefore, the neutrino time profile at the upstream detector wall is assumed the same as the proton time profile provided by the RWM.
 Once neutrinos enter the detector, three processes, shown in Fig.~\ref{fig:uBToF}, impact the observed neutrino interaction time in the PMTs: \begin{enumerate} \item The neutrino ToF inside the TPC ($T_{\nu}$); \item The daughter particle ToF from the neutrino interaction vertex to the space-point where photons are produced ($T_{dp}$); and \item The scintillation light ToF from the space-point where photons are produced to the PMT where photons are detected ($T_{sl}$). \end{enumerate} Leveraging the neutrino interaction vertex position and the daughter particle's track geometry reconstructed with the TPC signals~\cite{Marshall_2017}, the times for each of these three processes can be extracted.
 Since the beam is on-axis with the detector, and neutrinos are nearly massless, $T_{\nu}$ is given by the neutrino interaction vertex coordinate along the beam direction divided by the speed of light. $T_{dp}$ and $T_{sl}$ are calculated together for all 3D spacepoints along the trajectory of all visible daughter particles from the neutrino interaction.
 At each 3D spacepoint, $T_{dp}$ is given by the distance from the neutrino interaction vertex divided by the speed of light, and $T_{sl}$ is given by the distance to the TPB coated plate in front of each PMT divided by the group velocity for scintillation light in liquid argon, $v_g$ ($1/v_g=\unit[7.46\pm0.08]{ns/m}$~\cite{Babicz2020}).
 The minimum value of $T_{dp}+T_{sl}$ among all reconstructed 3D spacepoints is chosen as the daughter particle and scintillation light propagation time for the first photons arriving on the PMT.
 This quantity is denoted ($T^*_{dp}+T^*_{sl}$).
 Note that this calculation is performed independently for each PMT.
+The neutrino ToF inside the TPC ($T_{\nu}$) and the daughter particle and photon propagation times ($T^*_{dp}+T^*_{sl}$) are subtracted from each PMT's measured photon arrival time to obtain the neutrino arrival time at the upstream detector wall.
+The 81 bunches of the beam pulse sub-structure are visible in the reconstructed neutrino arrival time profile and reproduce the \unit[52.81]{MHz} substructure of the RWM waveform of Fig.~\ref{fig:RWMstructure}.